mike-huls/helpy/README.md

 package build                  uses the setup.py to build the package package push                   pushes the package to the pypi specified in the .env

-pip install [packagename]      installes a package using pypi OR the pypi specified in helpy (PYPI_URL) pip install requirements.txt   installs a requirements.txt file using pypi OR the pypi specified in the helpy (PYPI_URL) pip freeze                     freezes all dependencies in a requirements.txt
+pip install [packagename]      installs a package using pypi OR the pypi specified in helpy (PYPI_URL) pip upgrade [packagename]      upgrades a package using pypi OR the pypi specified in helpy (PYPI_URL) pip install requirements.txt   installs a requirements.txt file using pypi OR the pypi specified in the helpy (PYPI_URL) pip freeze                     freezes all dependencies in a requirements.txt
 ```